peerix - v0.5.0

 • MemoryDriver: A simple in-memory driver for testing and development.
 It allows several peer instances to discover each other within one browser page.

 • NatsDriver: Uses NATS messaging system for communication between peers across different browsers and devices over the internet.
-It supports E2EE to protect the privacy of signaling messages and is recommended for production applications.

-You can also implement your own custom signaling driver by extending the Driver class and implementing the required methods:
+You can implement your own custom signaling driver by extending the Driver class and implementing the required methods:

-import { Driver } from 'peerix';
+import { Driver } from "peerix";

 class MyDriver extends Driver {